-Sneezing is far more vigorous than coughing – according to some estimates, at least four to five times so.
-Repeated coughing can itself cause a build-up of problems for the spine (especially the thoracic or mid-spine), but a single sneeze can wreak havoc.
+Sneezing is far more vigorous than coughing.
+According to some estimates, at least four to five times so.
+Repeated coughing can cause a build-up of problems for the spine (especially the thoracic or mid-spine), but a single sneeze can wreak havoc.

 So here are some simple tips if you are about to sneeze.

-Have your hands on your knees, keep your back straight, and push your bottom back, with your head levels with your spine.
+But if you don’t have a wall or desk nearby, then place your hands on your knees, keep your back straight, and push your bottom right back, with your head levels with your spine.

 If at all possible;

-- don’t ever hold your nose to abort the developing sneeze
+- don’t hold your nose to abort the developing sneeze

 - and don’t sneeze while twisted